Hobart writer – portfolio

 - Timber.Fitout.CM.Crystal Inspiration.Shop

-Recently we wrote a blog post on how to avoid the crowds in Hong Kong, for the Escape Travel Blog site.
+In 2018 we wrote a blog post on how to avoid the crowds in Hong Kong, for the Escape Travel Blog site.
 We describe fun ways to get out of the city and into the National Parks, hiking trails, beaches and preserved areas.
+Although no longer live online, here is the published text:

 Australian landscape design: key sustainable principles